GoogleCloudPlatform/pci-gke-blueprint/README.md

-You'll need to source your `workstaion.env` file before executing any of the steps in this demo:
+You'll need to source your `workstaion.env` file before executing any of the steps in this Blueprint:

 ```
 source workstation.env